 - Tips for residential care providers – outlines the impacts coronavirus COVID-19 may have on residents, tips on alternative activities and how to support continued engagement with families and carers.

 - Tips for home care providers – outlines the impacts coronavirus COVID-19 may have on a person living with dementia, tips to reduce heightened anxiety and where to go for help.

 National Dementia Helpline 1800 100 500, interpreter service are available.

-The Royal Commission into Aged Care Quality and Safety is calling for submissions from the general public and organisations relating to the impact of COVID-19 on the aged care sector.
+The Royal Commission into Aged Care Quality and Safety is called for submissions from the general public and organisations relating to the impact of COVID-19 on the aged care sector.
 The COVID-19 pandemic has had a significant impact on all aspects of Australia’s economy and society, including the delivery of aged care services.
-In order to understand that impact fully, the Commissioners are seeking the views of those people directly affected, in particular recipients of aged care services, families or supporters of recipients, aged care service providers, and those who work in aged care.
+In order to understand that impact fully, the Commissioners were seeking the views of those people directly affected, in particular recipients of aged care services, families or supporters of recipients, aged care service providers, and those who work in aged care.